haskellfoundation/error-message-index/README.md

 No executables found.
 ```
 typically indicate that the site was started from the root of the repository, rather than the `message-index` directory.

-## Contributor Expectations

-We welcome contributions that help to further progress the project towards its goals.

-Contributions may come in the form of changes to the code base, as well as opening or commenting on issues and pull requests.

-All contributors are expected to follow the [Haskell Foundation's Code of Conduct](https://haskell.foundation/guidelines-for-respectful-communication/).

 ## Maintenance